kuhumcst/glossematics/README.md

 ------------
 The source code has been split into separate backend and frontend directories located within `/src/dk/cst/glossematics`.
 The backend and frontend are written in Clojure and ClojureScript, respectively.

-* `dk.cst.glossematics.backend.service` is the core namespace of the backend service.
+* `dk.cst.glossematics.backend` is the core namespace of the backend service.
-* `dk.cst.glossematics.frontend.app` is the core namespace of the frontend app.
+* `dk.cst.glossematics.frontend` is the core namespace of the frontend app.

 These two namespaces contain the routing tables and are therefore natural entry points for anyone wanting to explore the source code.